antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `name` - name of the interface
 * `direction` - value determining the type of the interfaces.
   Can be either `input`, `output` or `inout`.
-* `connectionSide` - tells on which side of the node the interface should be placed.
+* `side` - tells on which side of the node the interface should be placed.

 #### Connection